langendorfr/netcom/README.md

 install.packages("netcom").
 ```

-2. Alternatively, the (usually) more recent development version can be installed from GitHub: https://github.com/langendorfr/netcom.
+2. Alternatively, the (sometimes) more recent development version can be installed from GitHub: https://github.com/langendorfr/netcom.
 This can be accomplished with the **devtools** package.
-We recommend new users install the other version, from CRAN, which is has less functioning but has been more reliably tested.
+We recommend new users install the other version, from CRAN, which may have less functioning but has been more reliably tested.

 ```R
 install.packages("devtools")